-The Dean of Student Affairs, in cooperation with the Chief Information Officer, is responsible for issuing a timely warning when a crime is reported to or brought to the attention of college authorities and that crime represents a serious or ongoing threat to the safety of member of the college community.
+The Vice President or Associate Vice President, in cooperation with the Chief Information Officer, is responsible for issuing a timely warning when a crime is reported to or brought to the attention of college authorities and that crime represents a serious or ongoing threat to the safety of member of the college community.
 Information for timely warnings may also come from other law enforcement agencies.
 Every attempt will be made to issue the warning within a reasonable amount of time; however, the release is subject to the availability of accurate facts concerning the incident, and investigation restraints.

-Anyone with information warranting a timely warning should report the circumstances to the Dean of Student Affairs by phone or in person.
+Anyone with information warranting a timely warning should report the circumstances to the Vice President or Associate Vice President/Dean of Student Affairs by phone or in person.

-In the event that a situation arises either on or off campus that, in the judgment of the Dean of Student Affairs in consultation with the President and /or Vice President, constitutes an ongoing threat, a campus wide "timely warning" may be issued and distributed in one or more of the following ways:
+In the event that a situation arises either on or off campus that, in the judgment of the Vice President or Associate Vice President/Dean of Student Affairs in consultation with the President, constitutes an ongoing threat, a campus wide "timely warning" may be issued and distributed in one or more of the following ways:

-- 1. Posting on electronic bulletin boards, including Blackboard and myCOMPASS

-- 2. Bulletin boards
+- 1. Posting on electronic bulletin boards, including Blackboard and myCOMPASS - 2.
+Bulletin boards

 - 3. NCMC alert text messaging

 - 4. Email

 - 5. News release

 - 6. NCMC website